Ski Chalets in Austria: A Resort-by-Resort Guide to the Best Rentals

 What is included in an Austrian ski chalet rental?

 At minimum, expect a fully equipped kitchen, private sauna, ski storage, and wifi.
-In our current Austrian collection, every property includes a sauna — reflecting Austria's deep wellness culture.
-Most also include a hot tub, pool access, and dedicated boot warmers.
+Most Austrian chalets also include a hot tub, pool access, and dedicated boot warmers.
 Catered chalets typically add breakfast, afternoon tea, and a multi-course dinner with wine.

 Are Austrian ski chalets ski-in ski-out?